 There are several ways in which a contract may be terminated.
 These include: Notice being given by either the employer or the employee; Mutual agreement; Expiry of a fixed-term contract.
 A fixed-term contract automatically terminates at the end of the fixed-term without the need for notice; Dismissal by the employer; Termination by the employee based on a serious breach of contract by the employer (that is, constructive dismissal).

-If an employer proposes to dismiss as redundant a total of 20+ employees across any sites in the UK within a 90-day period, it must also follow a collective consultation procedure, in addition to any individual redundancy procedure.
+If an employer proposes to dismiss as redundant a total of 20+ employees across any site in the UK within a 90-day period, it must also follow a collective consultation procedure involving a minimum consultation period of 30/45 days, depending on the number of redundant employees, in addition to any individual redundancy procedure.
 Employers that breach these collective obligations may be liable for protective awards of up to 90 days’ pay for each affected employee.

 Except for redundancy dismissals (where an eligible employee will be entitled to a statutory redundancy payment) there is no statutory entitlement to a severance payment as such.
 An employee is entitled to notice, and it is common for employees to be paid a sum in lieu of notice, usually equal to the value of pay over the notice period.

 Although there is no statutory requirement for parties to settle their dispute by way of a settlement agreement, it is advisable for employers to make an offer of a payment, which is more than the employee’s statutory and contractual entitlement on termination, conditional on the employee waiving all claims they have against the employer.
-Employees can only waive unfair dismissal and other statutory claims if the waiver is contained in a settlement agreement or ACAS agreement (ACAS being the body that provides advice, training, conciliation and other services for employers and employees to help prevent or resolve workplace problems).
-ACAS agreements are generally only used when settlement is reached after the employee has brought a claim in the employment tribunal.
+A settlement agreement should not prevent the employee from blowing the whistle (making a protected disclosure) or otherwise speaking up where they have the right to do so, for example by informing the police or a regulatory authority that a crime has taken place.

-There are also new rules that apply in relation to tax and National Insurance Contributions (“NICs“) on termination payments.
-The distinction between contractual and non-contractual payments has been removed so that all payments made in lieu of notice on termination of employment, regardless of whether there is a contractual entitlement, will be subject to income tax and NICs.
-From April 2020, employers will be liable to pay employer’s NICs on termination payments over GBP 30,000.
+There have been changes to the treatment of tax and NICs on termination payments over recent years.
+All payments made in lieu of notice on termination of employment, regardless of whether there is a contractual entitlement, are subject to income tax and NICs.
+Since April 2020, employers are liable to pay employer’s NICs on termination payments over GBP 30,000.